 The internal factor of social demand for literacy is understandable.
+Recall that China was the only major threat to the traditional feudal society of Vietnam prior to the 19th century.
+In that situation, although the adoption of Han characters could cause the majority of Vietnamese to be illiterated, it could, on the other hand, minimize the potential invasion from China, and more importantly, preserve the vested interests of the Vietnamese bureaucrats in the Chinese style feudal hierarchy.
+However, with the advent of the 20th century, Vietnam has faced a train of international colonialism.
 Since Ho Chi Minh claimed that 95 percent of Vietnam's total population were illiterates, it was important to equip the people with primary education, which was considered essential to modernization in order to fight against imperialisms.
 Thus, the efficient and easily learned romanization was the best choice for literacy in contrast to the complexity of Han characters.
 In addition, it is more aggressive for illiterates to accept a new writing system than literates to shift their literacy to a different orthography.
 For example, in the case of English, Stubbs (1980:72) points out that "conservatism and the inertia of habits and tradition" played an important role in explaining why English spelling reform is not successful.
-Since the majority of Vietnamese were illiterates, and only a few elites were skilled in Han writing or French during the promotion of Quoc Ngu, it was clear that romanized Vietnamese would be favored by the majority, and thus win the literacy campaign.
+Since the majority of Vietnamese were illiterates, and only a few elites were skilled in Han writing or French during the promotion of Quoc Ngu, it was clear that romanized Vietnamese would be favored by the majority, and thus won the literacy campaign.

-8 In the view point of Japan, domination of Vietnam and its northern trade-route was essential for effective control of southern China since the Tonkin Railway from Haiphong to Yunnan was vital source of supplies for Kuomintang China (Hodgkin:288).
+&lt;sup>10 In the view point of Japan, domination of Vietnam and its northern trade-route was essential for effective control of southern China since the Tonkin Railway from Haiphong to Yunnan was vital source of supplies for Kuomintang China (Hodgkin:288).